kjrohr/App-Store/readme.md

 In the command line, type git tag -a vx.x.
 Replace the x's with the appropriate numbers for your project.

 ### 9. Push Your Code
-Int the command line, type git push github release. 'github' is an alias for my remote, and 'release' is my release branch.
+In the command line, type git push github release. 'github' is an alias for my remote, and 'release' is my release branch.
 This will push your code to your remote repo.

+### 10. Push Your Tag
+In the command line, type git push github release --tag.
+'github' is an alias for my remote, 'release' is my release branch.
+This will push your code with a tagged release to your remote repo.

 # ENDPOINTS